benbrattain/Hot-Cold/README.md

 We tell you using our scientifically calculated heat index and wind chill factors, depending on the season.

-## Screenshots

-Add some spiffy screenshots of your app here.

 ## Background

 Flatiron School Project Mode Week 1.
 The goal was to create a functioning app from ideation to execution and presenting to others within 5 days.